maxint-rd/TM16xx/README.md

 - The TM1650 datasheet mentions SDA and SCL pins.
 The used protocol resembles I2C, but lacks addressing.
 For that reason this library doesn't use the I2C Wire library, but (slow) bitbanging using digitalWrite.
 - The TM1652 allows more levels of LED dimming.
 For uniformity only 8 levels of duty cycle are supported.
 Additionally drive current can be specified.
 - The TM1668 class has experimental support for using RGB LEDs on Grids 5-7.
 Some information about the wiring can be found in the example code.
 In future versions this functionality may be removed or replaced by a specific class for using RGB LEDs.
 - The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
-(Unfortunately these chips don't support individual LED brightness, only intensity of the whole display).
-TODO: TM16xx matrix classes are still limited to monochrome usage.
+Use the separate [TM1680MatrixGFX library](https://github.com/maxint-rd/TM1680MatrixGFX) if you need colours (currently only for the BTL-350 display).
+Unfortunately the TM1680 doesn't support individual LED brightness, only intensity of the whole display.
 - The WeMOS D1 mini Matrix LED Shield and the TM1640 Mini LED Matrix 8x16 by Maxint R&D have R1 on the right-top.
 Call setMirror(true) to reverse the x-mirrorring.
 - When using TM16xxButtons, the amount of memory used can become too large.
 To preserve RAM memory on smaller MCUs such as the ATtiny84 and ATtiny85, the number of buttons tracked is limited to 2 combined button presses.
 This can be changed by setting the maximum button slots in the TM16xxButtons.h header file:
 ```C++